pydanny/pydanny-event-notes/Pycon2009/plone-cms-other-frontend.rst

 Plone front end other front end
 ====================================

- * Carlos A de la Guardia
+by Carlos A de la Guardia

 Why Plone?
 ------------